 What is an Image Management System?

-An image management system is an end-to-end solution for the storage, organization, centralization, and distribution of digital images, videos, and graphics.
-These systems help companies organize their images and other digital assets in an efficient way, increasing ROI and productivity.
+An image management system is an end-to-end solution for the storage, organization, centralization and distribution of digital images, videos and graphics.
+These systems help companies deal with images and other digital assets in an efficient way, increasing ROI and productivity.
 As a baseline, an effective image management solution should enable these four key features:

 Organizing: The solution should centralize and organize digital assets in a single, easy-to-access library where they can be easily found by everyone that needs the images.